Seventy-five years of successful

 This draft conservation plan for the Sacramento Mountains checkerspot butterfly represents a collaborative effort between Federal agencies and local governments.
 The most current information on the butterfly’s life history, habitat needs, and...

-Partnerships; Endangered species; Work of the Service; Recovered; Plants; Military; Art
+Partnerships; Endangered and/or threatened; Work of the Service; Recovered; Plants; Military; Art

 This is a poster from from the Marines showing two soldiers.
 The back of the poster discusses a perennial plant called the small whorled pogonia (Isotria medeoloides).
 The caption reads: the small whorled pogonia is not easily detected, a precise...